0x60df/loophole/README.md

 Old keymap can be edited afterwards by calling `loophole-start-editing`.
 Keymap which is been edited is displayed in mode line with `loophole-mode-lighter-editing-sign`.
-Details of mode line format is described in customization section.
+Details of mode line format is described in customization section below.

 #### Timers